nautechsystems/nautilus_trader/docs/integrations/polymarket.md

 Most users will simply define a configuration for a live trading node (as below), and won't need to necessarily work with these lower level components directly.
 :::

+## USDC.e (PoS)

+**USDC.e** is a bridged version of USDC from Ethereum to the Polygon network, operating on Polygon's **Proof of Stake (PoS)** chain.
+This enables faster, more cost-efficient transactions on Polygon while maintaining backing by USDC on Ethereum.

+The contract address is [0x2791bca1f2de4661ed88a30c99a7a9449aa84174](https://polygonscan.com/address/0x2791bca1f2de4661ed88a30c99a7a9449aa84174) on the Polygon blockchain.
+More information can be found in this [blog](https://polygon.technology/blog/phase-one-of-native-usdc-migration-on-polygon-pos-is-underway).

 ## Wallets and accounts